vostersc/training/UsefulArticles.md

 - [5 Disfunctions of a Team (and how to fix them)](https://www.runn.io/blog/5-dysfunctions-of-a-team-summary)
 - [How to build people up.](https://www.youtube.com/shorts/c7K__TPVNjU) Catch them doing something well.
 - [Politics as a maladaptive coordination mechanism](https://www.reddit.com/r/EngineeringManagers/s/2K0QGziOg8).
 Politics comes from lack of transparency, focus on getting alignment over fostering difficult conversations, an emphasis on safety over performance.
 - Hiring - If you have to make dumb rules, the only person dumber than the one breaking the rules is the person who hired them.
 [Quote](https://www.google.com/url?q=https://youtube.com/shorts/BpcXwYb2YAc?is%3DfaEra0iNIhtCFrtK&source=gmail-imap&ust=1786157533000000&usg=AOvVaw3z-TV6-CjYapP3fw7-1_NI)
+- Sociological approach to group structure.
+This article is not a core SWE article, but towards the end it discusses very relevant patterns that are conceptually relevant to how SWEs structure teams.
+The core point being not enough structure starts having consequences, consequences solved by people who start instantiating the very structure the group was trying to avoid.
+The key seems to be in finding a spot between totalitarian and anarchistic patterns in a way that helps get you closer to a goal. [article](https://www.jofreeman.com/joreen/tyranny.htm)

 ## Books
 - [The best book for mastering Javascript.](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/README.md)